eric-yim/image_reconstruction/README.md

-# Image Reconstruction Network
-TF 2.0 Implementation of VQVAE
+# TF 2.0 Implementation of VQVAE

 See https://arxiv.org/abs/1906.00446